rspw7474/joes-youtube-bot/README.md

 # About
 Joe's YouTube Bot is a Discord bot for interfacing with YouTube.
-It allows a Discord server to function like a Google Account by subscribing to YouTube channels and receiving updates about them.
+It allows a Discord server to function like a Google Account by subscribing to YouTube channels and getting notifications about them.
 <br><br>

 # Setup